top of the page

 This decree introduced three types of wage subsidies to address the same extraordinary event, lasting 9 weeks: CIGO, the ordinary allowance, and the exceptional fund.

-Questions regarding ordinary unemployment benefits and the ordinary allowance, submitted to INPS, required prior notification, consultation, and where applicable, joint review with the trade unions that are comparatively more representative at the national level.
+Questions regarding ordinary layoff benefits and ordinary unemployment benefits, submitted to INPS, required prior notification, consultation, and, where applicable, joint review with the trade unions that are comparatively more representative at the national level.

 • with production facilities located in the municipalities identified in Annex 1 of the Prime Ministerial Decree of March 1, 2020;